How to Strengthen the GA4 MCP with Benchmarking and Cost Data Imports

 The short answer for this is that MCP must tell a complete story of your data.
 And the Cost Data Import feature helps achieve that by bringing together all your advertising spend and performance data in one place.

 So it saves you the effort and time in switching between dashboards or manually combining numbers from different platforms and accounts.
-Once your cost data is imported, GA4 becomes your single source of truth for evaluating both performance and efficiency.
-And this gives more power to MCP to retrieve ad spend and other cost related data into a single data source.
+Once your cost data is imported, GA4 becomes your single source of truth for evaluating ad campaign efficacy.

 Strengthen MCP Analysis with Benchmarking and Cost Data Import